peopledoc/django-pimpmytheme/README.rst

 How
 ===

-with the help of custom template loader ans static file loader, pimpmytheme load the custom template and statics files if they exists for the current object.
+With the help of custom template loader ans static file loader, pimpmytheme load the custom template and statics files if they exists for the current object.